kyteidev/Flux-Editor/README.md

 - Syntax highlighting is powered by PrismJS
 - The search bar was inspired by VSCode and Zed

+Special thanks to everyone who contributed to this project :)

 ## Copyright and Licenses <a name="license"></a>

 Copyright © 2024-2025 [kyteidev](https://github.com/kyteidev/).
 Licensed under [GNU General Public License v3.0](https://github.com/kyteidev/FluxEditor/blob/dev/LICENSE).